rob-picard-teleport/teleport/rfd/0208-selinux-policy.md

 - Enhanced session recording with BPF
    - The `teleport_ssh_service` domain will be allowed to create and manage BPF ring buffers, and load BPF programs
 - Creation of PAM contexts
-    - The `teleport_ssh_service_intermediary` domain will be allowed to `dlopen` the PAM module and call it's exported functions
+    - The `teleport_ssh_service_intermediary` domain will be allowed to `dlopen` the PAM module and call its exported functions
     - The location of the PAM module will be configurable
 - SFTP support
     - The `teleport_ssh_service_intermediary` domain will be allowed to re-execute itself with `sftp` as the first argument